Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's action: reading raw events, grouping by topic, writing markdown entries, and advancing a high-water mark.
-The term 'distillation pipeline' and the specific steps differentiate it from sibling journal tools like journal_append or housekeep_journal.
+The description clearly states the tool's function with a specific verb ('Run the distillation pipeline') and details each step: reading raw events since high-water mark, grouping by topic, writing mechanical markdown entries, and advancing high-water.
+This distinguishes it from sibling tools like journal_append or distill_journal_commit_upgrades.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.